vbenjs/vue-vben-admin/docs/src/en/guide/project/cli.md

 ### vsh lint

-Lint check the project to see if the code in the project conforms to standards.
+Lint checks the project to see if the code in the project conforms to standards.

 #### Usage